-Commitment to NatureServe Network Success:
+■ Commitment to NatureServe Network Success:

-- 3. Engages in network enhancing activities (meets one or more of the following: Benchmark Data Content Standards, works on Multi-Jurisdictional Data projects and/or methodology work groups, participates in or hosts a national/regional conference, serves as Natural Heritage Methodology Training instructor, etc.) - 4.
-Participates in network governance roles (i.e., Councils, Board, Joint Member Management Meeting (J3M), five-year strategic planning, or other committees)
+- 3. Engages in Network enhancing activities (meets one or more of the following: Benchmark Data Content Standards, works on Multi-Jurisdictional Data projects and/or methodology work groups, participates in or hosts a Network conference, serves as Natural Heritage Methodology Training instructor, etc.) - 4.
+Participates in Network governance roles (e.g., Councils, NatureServe Board, strategic planning, or other committees)

-Commitment to Core Data Assets:
+■ Commitment to Core Data Assets:

 - 5. Has enhanced taxonomic coverage (i.e., G3 species, non-vascular plants, invertebrates, marine, etc.) - 6.
-Implements a strategy to maintain a minimal backlog of significant data
+Implements a strategy to maintain a minimal backlog of priority data

-Program Impact:
+■ Program Impact:

-7. Has its data used widely in conservation decision making

-8. Has staff expertise to guide use of data, creates data products (i.e., distributional models, conservation guides, LandScope)
+- 7. Has its data used widely in conservation decision-making - 8.
+Has staff expertise to guide use of data, creates data products (e.g., species habitat models, range maps, conservation guides)

-Developing Innovations:
+■ Developing Innovations:

-9. Demonstrates that it considers network needs and requirements when developing innovations that could benefit the network
+9. Demonstrates that it considers Network needs and requirements when developing innovations that could benefit the Network participating in the Network, supporting other programs that are facing challenges, leading network-wide initiatives, and developing innovations.